Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-Slovakia is part of the Schengen area, meaning you can enter the country without a visa in some cases.
+Slovakia is part of the Schengen area, which means that you can sometimes enter the country without a visa.

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate of Slovakia for details about visas, currency, customs and quarantine rules.
+Contact the nearest embassy or consulate of Slovakia for details about visas, currency, customs and other rules.

 Make sure you meet all entry and exit conditions.
 If you don't, the Australian Government can't help you.